Free and Reduced-Price Meals

 · This program is being offered in an effort to enhance the education of our students.
 Studies show that students who eat breakfast each day have higher test scores and longer attention spans.
 Teachers report that students demonstrate increased on-task behaviors, as well as decreased tardiness, physical complaints, and disruptions.

 How can parents pay for meals?
 Cash payments may be sent in sealed envelopes labeled with student names and ID numbers.
-Online credit or debit card payments may also be made by going to www.MySchoolBucks.com and creating a student meal account.
+Online credit card payments may also be made by going to www.MySchoolBucks.com and creating a student meal account.
 In order to do so, parents will need the student ID number and the school zip code.

 · Parents may check purchases and account balances from this account.
 They may also set low balance limits so the system alerts them when another payment is needed.